indrajiita/test/Upload PNG via SSH.md

-# Copying PNG Images From Local To Server via SSH
+# Copying PNG Images From Local to Server via SSH

 ## Content